Endometriosis is a gynaecological condition in which the endometrial cells (lining cells) of the uterus (womb) grow in places outside the uterus.

 It affects about 10% of the female population and its effects can be debilitating.

-Here, endometriosis grows outside the uterus on the lining of the abdomen.
+Here, endometriosis grows outside the uterus on the lining of the pelvic organs.

 Endometriosis is usually found in women in their thirties and forties, but it may also be found in young women in their late teens or early twenties.
 It is more common in women who have not had any children, or who have had their families late, or who have a history of painful periods.